 Identity and Recorded Data

-Opting out: If at any time you would like to unsubscribe from receiving future emails or update your preferences, you can do so by using the detailed instructions at the bottom of each email.
-You may also contact us via the contact form through our website or on your customer Portal.
+Opting out: If at any time you would like to unsubscribe from receiving future emails, you can do so by using the detailed instructions at the bottom of each email.
+You may also contact us via the contact form or live chat facility on our website or on your customer Portal.

 Change of purpose